insure logo

 How your car’s trim affects insurance rates in Hawaii

-For example, a 2023 Honda Accord LX costs $1,040 per year to insure in Hawaii, whereas the EX-L trim costs $902, a difference of $138 annually.
+For example, in Hawaii, full coverage car insurance for a 2023 Honda Accord LX costs $1,040 a year, while the higher-end Accord EX-L trim costs $902 annually – a difference of $138 per year.

-Trims that include luxury upgrades, like a premium sound system, often cost more to insure because they raise the vehicle’s overall value.
-Similarly, performance-focused trims with larger engines may increase premiums due to a greater risk of accidents or speeding.
+Luxury features like high-end sound systems or advanced infotainment can increase insurance rates, since they add to the car’s value.
+Similarly, performance trims with larger engines often increase premiums due to a greater risk of accidents or speeding.

-Average car insurance costs in Hawaii
+What drivers pay for car insurance in Hawaii

 Coverage levelAverage annual rateAverage monthly rate